Wilsonlim96/onboarding/pre-lesson-work.md

 > You may experience disruptions during lesson if WSL2 is not installed beforehand.

-## Local Machine Specifications

-Your laptop should have the minimal specs:

-- 8GB RAM
-- Dual Core CPU
-- 100GB Available Storage

 ## WSL Installation Reference

 Follow the steps on this [site](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview).
 Please note below: